 Anteverted uterus

 Most women have an anteverted uterus.
-This is the most common form.
+This is the most common shape.
 It is tilted forward at the cervix and rests on the bladder.
-This condition is completely normal and usually has no effect on sexual relations or the progress of a pregnancy.
+This condition is completely normal and usually has no impact on sexual relations or the progress of a pregnancy.

 There are two anatomical variants of this type of matrix:

-1. The anteverted anteflexed uterus (the axis between the cervix and the uterine body forms an open angle towards the front);
+- The anteverted anteflexed uterus (the axis between the cervix and the uterine body forms an open forward angle);

-2. The uterus is anteverted and retroflexed (the axis between the cervix and the uterine body forms an open angle towards the rear).
+- Retroflexed anteverted uterus (the axis between cervix and uterine body forms an open angle towards the rear).

 Retroverted uterus

-A retroverted uterus corresponds to a female organ inclined towards the back of the body and resting on the rectum.
+A retroverted uterus is a female organ inclined towards the back of the body and resting on the rectum.
 This physical characteristic occurs in 20-30% of women.
 It generally causes no particular symptoms and has no impact on fertility.

-However, a retroverted uterus can sometimes cause pain during periods, intercourse and defecation, as well as constipation and frequent urination.
+However, a retroverted uterus can cause pain during menstruation, intercourse and defecation, as well as constipation and frequent urination.

 What are uterine malformations?